CsBigDataHub/emacros/README.md

 ### Manipulating Macro Files

 There are three functions that allow you to manipulate macro definitions that have already been saved.
-You can rename macros, move them betweeen local and global macro files, and remove them entirely.
+You can rename macros, move them between local and global macro files, and remove them entirely.

 #### emacros-rename-macro